jdvillegasg/webapps/docs/Frontend-tips.md

  [^6]: [Backdrop filter property](https://developer.mozilla.org/en-US/docs/Web/CSS/backdrop-filter)

+`transition: all 0.5s ease`

+The entered values correspond to the `property name`, the `duration` and the `easing function`.

+`z-index: 1`

+Elements with larger `z-index` will cover those with a lower one.

+`scale: 0.7`

+Transform an element (typically an image) by scaling it (or shrinking it).
+If two arguments are provided, it specifies the resizing of the element in each axis.

+`.cart ~ .cart-button`

+The sub-sequent sibling selector, selects all elements that are siblings (belong to the same parent element) of the first element (`.cart` in the title).

 # HTML

 ## Good practices
 * Encapsulate a `form` element (with its `input` and `button`) within a `header` element, when it works like a search bar, where the results are shown later in the `main` section.

 * Always that you use an `input` and a `button` elements, enclosed them in a `form` element.

+* Check if the context read by the `useContext` hook is undefined, and if so, throw an error.

 ## Tags